Susannah Willard Johnson: Biography

-Susannah Willard was born in Turkey Hills, Lunenburg, Massachusetts to Lieutenant Moses Willard, Sr. (c.
-1702 – June 18, 1756) and Susanna (née Hastings) Willard (April 4, 1710 – May 5, 1797).
-Her father, who was killed in 1756 by Indians while repairing a fence, was a descendant of Major Simon Willard, an early settler who had negotiated and purchased Concord, Massachusetts from the local Native Americans.
+Susannah Willard was born in Turkey Hills, Lunenburg, Massachusetts.
+Her father, who was killed in 1756 by Indians while repairing a fence, was a descendant of Major Simon Willard, an early settler who had negotiated and purchased Concord, Massachusetts, from the local Native Americans.

 Susannah Johnson's mother was a descendant of Thomas Hastings, an English puritan who had immigrated to New England in 1634 during the Great Migration.

-Susannah had twelve siblings in all: Aaron, John, Miriam, Moses, r., James Nutting, Jemima, Mary, Elizabeth, Abigail, and Huldah Willard.
+Susannah had twelve siblings in all: Aaron; John; Miriam; Moses, Jr.; James Nutting; Jemima; Mary; Elizabeth; Abigail; and Huldah Willard.
 In 1742, Moses Willard and his wife relocated to Fort at Number 4, the northernmost British settlement along the Connecticut River, in what is now Charlestown.
 His children, including Susannah, joined him at No. 4 in June 1749.
 By then, only five other families had settled in the sparsely populated area.

 Susannah was married to Captain James Johnson in Lunenburg on June 15, 1747.
 Following his death, she married a second time in 1762 to John Hastings, Jr. (d.
 November 21, 1804).
 At the time of the August 1754 raid, Johnson had three children, but mothered fourteen children in all, having seven children with James and seven with John.
 In order from oldest to youngest, they were: Sylvanus, Susanna, Mary "Polly", and Elizabeth Johnson; and Theodosia, Randilla, and Susanna Hastings, as well as seven other infants who died during birth or from disease.

-After her release from captivity, Susannah Johnson lived in Lancaster, Massachusetts until October 1759, moving to Charlestown later that month and settling on her late husband's estate.
+After her release from captivity, Susannah Johnson lived in Lancaster, Massachusetts, until October 1759, moving to Charlestown later that month and settling on her late husband's estate.
 She opened a small store to support her family, which she tended to for two years before marrying her second husband.
-She died on November 27, 1810 in Langdon and was buried at Forest Hill Cemetery in Charlestown.
+She died on November 27, 1810, in Langdon and was buried at Forest Hill Cemetery in Charlestown.

 Honors

-A monument was erected at the cemetery on August 30, 1870 by some of Johnson's relatives and descendants.
+A monument was erected at the cemetery on August 30, 1870, by some of Johnson's relatives and descendants.
 During the monument's dedication, a historical address was given by Reverend Benjamin Labaree, who later served as president of Middlebury College from 1840 until 1866.
 The monument stands near the graves of Susannah and James Johnson in the Briggs Hill Road area of the cemetery.